 On steroids, Maia didn’t smile or babble for six long weeks and it broke my heart.
 The relief when she ‘came back’ to me was immense.

-Maia is happily seizure free at 21 months and her development is on track and advanced in most areas.
 We are very lucky and my biggest wish is to be able to give back by supporting other families through the process.
-I’m so proud to be a part of an incredible team.
+I’m so proud to have been a part of founding this charity.

 Hi all I’m Lisa and this is my warrior Benji!